 In this paper we proposed C-VAP, a novel mechanism that maximizes performance in virtualized WLANs scenarios while ensuring fairness among competing providers.
 In contrast to previous work that introduces non-trivial changes to both the AP and the stations, our approach runs exclusively at the AP and relies only on standard functionality.
 Furthermore, by building on foundations from control theory, C-VAP is able to adapt to changes in the WLANs while guaranteeing system stability.
 Extensive simulations confirm the good properties of our mechanism, and results show that (i) our scheme outperforms the standard configuration in terms of throughput, (ii) it maintains fairness among virtual WLANs regardless of the network conditions, either in terms of number of stations or traffic patters (in contrast to the standard or the throughput-optimal configurations), and (iii) it promptly reacts to changes in network conditions while ensuring stable operation.
 Following our implementation experiences [14], we plan as part of our future work to assess the performance of C-VAP in a real-life testbed.

+Acknowledgements

-Acknowledgements This work has been partly supported by the European Community's Seventh Framework Programme (FP7-ICT-2009-5) under grant agreement n.
-257263 (FLAVIA project), and by the Spanish Government, MICINN, under research grant TIN2010-20136-C03.
+This work has been supported by the European Community's Seventh Framework Programme (FP7-ICT-2009-5) under grant agreement n.
+257263 (FLAVIA project).

 Appendix